avo-hq/docs.avohq.io/docs/2.0/common/file_other_common.md

 ## Deprecated options

-The `is_image`, `is_audio`, and `is_video` options have been deprecated in favor of letting Active Storage figure out the type of the attachment.
-If Active Storage detects a file to be an image, Avo will display it as an image.
+The `is_image`, `is_audio`, and `is_video` options are deprecated in favor of letting Active Storage figure out the type of the attachment.
+If Active Storage detects a file as an image, Avo will display it as an image.
 Same for audio and video files.